-Title of standard Nature of change Impact Mandatory application date/ Date of adoption by group AASB 9 Financial Instruments Financial measurement and derecognition of Following the changes approved by the AASB in December 2014, the Group no longer expects any impact from the new classification, measurement and derecognition rules on the Group's financial assets and financial liabilities.
+Title of standard Nature of change Impact Mandatory application date/ Date of adoption by group AASB 9 Financial Instruments AASB 9 addresses the classification, measurement and derecognition of financial assets and financial liabilities and introduces new rules for hedge accounting.
+In December 2014, the AASB made further changes to the classification and measurement rules and also introduced a new impairment model.
+These latest amendments now complete the new financial instruments standard.
+Following the changes approved by the AASB in December 2014, the Group no longer expects any impact from the new classification, measurement and derecognition rules on the Group's financial assets and financial liabilities.
 While the Group has yet to undertake a detailed assessment of the debt instruments currently classified as available-for-sale financial assets, it would appear that they would satisfy the conditions for classification as at fair value through other comprehensive income (FVOCI) and hence there will be no change to the accounting for these assets.
-Must be applied for financial years commencing on or after 1 January 2018.
-Based on the transitional provisions in the completed IFRS 9, early adoption in phases was only permitted for annual There will also be no impact on the Group's accounting for financial liabilities, as the new requirements only affect the accounting for financial liabilities that are designated at fair value through profit or loss and the Group does not have any such liabilities. reporting periods beginning before 1 February 2015.
-After that date, The new hedging rules align hedge accounting more closely with the Group's risk management practices.
+There will also be no impact on the Group's accounting for financial liabilities, as the new requirements only affect the accounting for financial liabilities that are designated at fair value through profit or loss and the Group does not have any such liabilities.
+The new hedging rules align hedge accounting more closely with the Group's risk management practices.
 As a general rule it will be easier to apply hedge accounting going forward as the standard introduces a more principles-based approach.
-The new standard also introduces expanded disclosure requirements and changes in presentation. the new rules must be adopted in their entirety.
+The new standard also introduces expanded disclosure requirements and changes in presentation.
 The new impairment model is an expected credit loss (ECL) model which may result in the earlier recognition of credit losses.
 To date no material measurement differences have been identified under conversion to AASB 9.